nating/cs-exams/README.md

 ## Acknowledgments
   As this was my first website, many errors with conventions and bad code were looked over and advised on very generously by Dario.
 (This whole thing would be a lot more hacky if it were not for him)
+  Thanks to netsoc in Trinity for hosting the website.
   Thanks to everyone who's notes and pages are linked to on the website, notably Scarlett's fantastic Discrete Maths notes for second years.